Privacy Impact Assessment Questionnaire

 With which internal organization(s) is the PII shared, what information is shared, and for what purpose?

-PII is shared with the DOL's Office of the Solicitor (SOL) attorneys' assigned USERRA cases.
+PII is shared with the DOL's Office of the Solicitor (SOL) attorneys' assigned to further investigate USERRA cases.

 How is the PII transmitted or disclosed?

 Hardcopy case records are transmitted by Fed Ex.
+Also scanned copies of case records are stored in the DOL SharePoint site.
 Electronic records remain in VIPERS.

 Privacy Impact Analysis